-The beaches in this area are long, sandy, and absolutely gorgeous.
+Ocean Shores has beaches all along its stretch of coastline, both in the hotel zone and otherwise.
+If you go to the beach near the hotels, what you will find are large, flat expanses of sand.
+Beach visitors are allowed to drive on the sand in Ocean Shores and at many other Washington Coast beaches.
+Many people park on the sand and stay put, but you’ll sometimes see people driving down the beach too.
+The beaches are long, sandy, and absolutely gorgeous.
 Bring buckets and sand toys for the kids.
-Bring kites, too, or buy one from the kite shop in town; the wind is perfect for kite flying.
-Play in the surf, look for sand dollars, search tide pools for creatures.
-If your kids like crabs, they’ll have a field day at low tide.
-Take a horseback ride, if that strikes your fancy.
+Bring kites, too, or buy one from a kite shop in town.
+The wind is perfect for kite flying.
 Several outfits offer horseback rides, and you can often see teams of horses waiting on the beach at the end of the beach access roads in the hotel zone.

-Clamming — digging through the sand for razor clams — is a prime activity on the Washington Coast, but available only when the state opens specific beaches for it (during the winter) and when the tides are right, often at night.
-Visit the Washington State website for more information as well as open clamming times.
+Clamming — digging through the sand for razor clams — is a popular activity on the Washington Coast, but available only when the state opens specific beaches for it (during the winter) and when the tides are right, often at night.
+Before you go, read our beginner’s guide to clamming in Washington, and visit the Washington State website for information about the current clam season.

 When the kids are clamoring for less of the natural world and more of the type of excitement that will drain your wallet, you’ll have plenty of options.
-Playtime Family Fun is hard to miss on the main street in town with its go-kart track.
-It also has bumper cars and an ice cream parlor inside.
+Playtime Family Fun hosts a go-kart track on the main road in town, and features bumper cars and an ice cream parlor inside.

-The town also has a bowling alley and the movie theater, of course.
-Our favorite activity in town, however, is the Pacific Paradise Family Fun Center, with its beautiful locally themed mini-golf course.
+The town also has a bowling alley and a movie theater.
+Our favorite activity, however, is the Pacific Paradise Family Fun Center, with its beautiful locally themed mini-golf course.
 You do have to get the kids past the indoor arcade games and the outdoor bumper boats before you can get to the mini golf, though.
 Godspeed.

 There are plenty of gift shops to keep anyone who doesn’t care for mini-golf busy for an afternoon.
-Ocean Shores Kites is a favorite, as is Buddy & Howie’s Old Fashioned Sweet Shoppe, one of the few candy shops left in the world where my children can do pretty well for under five bucks.
-Most of the stores are clustered on the ocean side of Point Brown Avenue, the main road in town, but don’t miss Ocean Shores Soapworks across the street.
+Most of the stores are clustered on the ocean side of Point Brown Avenue, the main road in town.

-Finally, the Ocean Shores tourism board tries to keep visitors busy with a steady calendar of weekend events, many of which are worth a trip to the beach.
-One festival worth seeing is the Sand and Sawdust Festival, which features world-class chainsaw carvers and sandcastle builders doing their thing.
+Finally, the Ocean Shores tourism board tries to keep visitors busy with a steady calendar of weekend of events, many of which are worth a trip to the beach by themselves.
+Our favorite is the Sand and Sawdust Festival, which features world-class chainsaw carvers and sandcastle builders doing their thing.
 This is family fun at its best.